 INTRODUCTION.

-To Heal A Butterfly is a series of artworks ThAT seekS to highlight an area of research in Britain’s imperial past through a combination of improvisational portraiture, digital animation and sculptural installation.
-The ARTWORKS have been created as a visual response to the Wilberforce Institute's research on the 'Sea Islands & Jamaica' enslavement records.
+To Heal A Butterfly is a series of artworks highlighting an area of research in Britain’s imperial past through a combination of improvisational portraiture, digital animation and sculptural installation.
+The artworks have been created as a visual response to the Wilberforce Institute's research on the 'Sea Islands & Jamaica' enslavement records.

 IMPROVISED PORTRAITS.